 So ask yourself: what makes you happy?
 What sort of choices do you want to be able to make?
-Then share the answers with your financial planner, and ask for a plan that will not only meet your long-term needs but also allow you to indulge your shorter-term whims and desires.
+Then share the answers with your Stream Financial advisers, and ask for a plan that will not only meet your long-term needs but also allow you to indulge your shorter-term whims and desires.

 Book an appointment with a Stream Adviser today: Book a Meeting

 The information contained on this website has been provided as general advice only.
 The contents have been prepared without taking account of your personal objectives, financial situation or needs.
 You should, before you make any decision regarding any information, strategies or products mentioned on this website, consult your own financial adviser to consider whether that is appropriate having regard to your own objectives, financial situation and needs.